 Paul knew this well, as he sat in prison writing to the church at Ephesus.
 But he gives us a beautiful example of how to remain in the hard circumstance.
 He didn’t just grin and bear it, far from it!

 - He asked others to pray for him.
 In Ephesians 6:19, he asks the believers he is writing to to pray, not for his release, but for his boldness as he stays.

 - He takes his eyes off himself.
 When we find ourselves feeling stuck in a staying situation that is hard and requires enduring, we can easily send out pity-party invitations and wallow in our own self pity.
 Not Paul, he writes this bold letter to the Ephesians to sharpen them and in verse 22 of chapter 6 he tells them he is sending his buddy, Tychicus, for the purpose of encouraging them.
 I have to think that he was encouraged himself as he took his eyes off his situation and instead looked to encourage others in theirs.

 - He focuses on God’s plan in the situation.
 Why might the Lord have me here in this season?
 Nothing is in vain in the Lord’s economy, so there is purpose in and for every season under heaven.
 Paul recognizes that the Lord can use *even this* for His glory.
 So rather than looking at his own desire to run from the circumstance, he looks to boldly proclaiming the mystery of the gospel right there in the middle of that hard place.

-If this resonates with you, click the link to subscribe to new posts and get Tend: How to Hear the Gardener’s Voice right now in your inbox.
+If this resonates with you, click the link to subscribe to new posts and get Tools for Tending your Soul right now in your inbox.